Aquanty/rtd-hgs/docs/source/index.rst

    i=1,npanel** Time on [T], time off [T], and specified mass flux [M T\ :math:`^{-1}`] of each species.

-Chosen nodes in the currently active domain (see Section :ref:`sec:modify_material` ) are assigned a time-variable mass flux value.
-This is a passive injection of solute mass which has no effect on the flow solution.
+| Chosen nodes in the currently active domain (see Section :ref:
+| ) are assigned a time-variable mass flux value.
+This is a passive
+  injection of solute mass which has no effect on the flow solution.
 If a node was previously assigned a first or third-type concentration, it will remain in effect.

 A panel is a point in time at which the specified mass flux is set to a new value.
 The first panel would normally start at time zero.
 The mass